What is Painting

 This is a typical example of Painting with Light.

-This is a single exposure where the car was lit with a continuous
+This is a single exposure, not a composite, where the car was lit with a continuous

 light source during an exposure long enough to light the background